-I have written about the importance of using a video script and having a clear understanding of your speaking points before filming your video presentations This will save you a lot of time and frustration on the day.
-As well as the key things you need to capture in your script.
+I have written about the importance of using a video script and having a clear understanding of your speaking points before filming your video presentations.

-In this article, you’ll learn how to speak like an anchor on video!
+In this article, you’ll learn how to speak well on video plus what to avoid doing onscreen.

 Have you ever noticed that when you listen to the audio version of a published book, the words and phrases often sound unnatural?
 Whether the author is reading it themselves, or even if they employ the skills of a professional narrator to create an audio version of their book, it still sounds like someone is “reading lines”.